dennisss/dacha/pkg/fan_controller/README.md

 - Better support for having more PWMs or configurability of which inputs are used
 - Expose either the Slave Select to allow SPI transfers or expose the UART pins
+- Make the auxiliary power pins larger (maybe big enough to support a screw terminal)
+- Flip the 4-pan fan headers upside down
+- add diagonal drill holes

+- Consider using WiFi via an ESP8266 port
+- If I can mount a

 ## Pinout